stitchmeup/mngLocalMacAddr/README.md

 # 19/03/21
 MngMacDB:
 - Implements SELECT, INSERT INTO and UPDATE SQLite request
-- Prevent data corruption with INSERT INTO and UPDATE (via pattern enabling modes)
+- Prevent data corruption with INSERT INTO and UPDATE (via pattern enabling modes and safeQuery mode)
 - method isValidHostname